Blog

 L.I.T.
 (Leaders In Training) takes a non-traditional approach to children’s ministry.

-Most curriculums are knowledge-based, where children are taught stories and information about the Bible according to their developmental learning styles.
+Most curriculums are knowledge-based, where children are taught stories and information about the Bible 72according to their developmental learning styles.

 In many cases, Christian resource providers have adopted this secular education model.